Loan Calculator

 Questions and Answers

-What is a loan calculator?
+What does a loan calculator compute?

 Can I calculate student loan payments with this tool?